YOUTH ON THE MOVE (LONDON)

 Who We Are

-Youth on the Move, founded in February 2016, runs after school clubs and other extra programs for 270 disadvantaged young people aged 11 – 16 years, from London's most deprived boroughs in Hackney, Barnet and Haringey, of the most deprived areas in England.
-Our aim is to fill the gaps in educational, therapeutic and extracurricular activities formed by their social and economic deprivation, to ensure that they can maximise their potential and develop to mature and capable young adults.
-Many of our young users face emotional challenges such as anxiety, stress and anger, caused by the environmental pressures of living in poverty.
-We therefore orientate our extra-curricular activities to offer therapeutic skill based outlets and have a variety of fun and exciting activities planned for 2018.
+Youth on the Move, founded in February 2016, runs after school clubs and other extra programs for 270 disadvantaged young people aged 11 – 16 years, from London's most deprived boroughs in Hackney, Barnet, and Haringey, of the most deprived areas in England.
+Our aim is to fill the gaps in educational, therapeutic, and extracurricular activities formed by their social and economic deprivation, to ensure that they can maximise their potential and develop to mature and capable young adults.
+Many of our young users face emotional challenges such as anxiety, stress, and anger, caused by the environmental pressures of living in poverty.
+We, therefore, orientate our extra-curricular activities to offer therapeutic skill-based outlets and have a variety of fun and exciting activities planned for 2020.
 Through this, we aim to empower the disadvantaged young people with vital life skills and inject them with a sense of pride and accomplishment to help them to believe that they have a bright future ahead of them, despite their current high levels of deprivation, lack of skills and social isolation.

 Empowering Young People to Be a Better Version of Themselves